calaldees/teachingWorkshops/teacherTraining/assessment.md

     * [EEF Project: Embedding Formative Assessment](https://educationendowmentfoundation.org.uk/projects-and-evaluation/projects/embedding-formative-assessment/) EEFTrial 2018
     * What are the 5 key formative assessment strategies suggested by this trial (read the _Full Project Description_; it's hidden!!)
         * We will be working on our own strategies for these points in the session
+    * TLC agendas and materials focused on five key formative assessment strategies:
+        * clarifying, sharing and understanding learning intentions
+        * engineering effective classroom  discussions and  activities
+        * providing  feedback -  that  moves  learning  forward
+        * activating learners as instructional resources for one another
+        * activating learners as owners of their own learning
+    * Within each of these high-level  concepts, the TLC handouts introduced  multiple formative assessment techniques for teachers to consider

+* > The additional progress made by children in the lowest third for prior attainment was greater than that made by children in the highest third.
+* > The process evaluation indicated it may take more time for improvements in teaching practices and pupil learning strategies to feed fully into pupil attainment.
+Many teachers thought that younger students were more receptive to the intervention than their older and more exam-minded peers.

 TASK:
 * Create a heading in the GoogleDoc for each of the 5 areas